-The Senior Management Team also monitors all digital outlets for potentially offensive material and aims to ensure that any material is removed as appropriate.
-Social networking sites badged as belonging to the College, departments or functions must be managed appropriately, with processes in place to deal with user-created content and behaviours of participants who may not be formally part of the College.
+The Senior Management Team monitors all digital outlets for potentially offensive material(s) and aims to remove any inappropriate material.
+Social networking sites badged as belonging to the College, departments or functions are managed appropriately with processes in place to deal with user-created content and behaviours of the participants who may not be formally a part of the College.